Age, Ability and Healthcare

 - Gretchen Case – Assistant Professor of Medical Ethics and Humanities, University of Utah School of Medicine

-- Andrea Charise – Post-Doctoral Fellow in Residence, University of Iowa’s Obermann Center for Advanced Studies
+- Andrea Charise – Assistant Professor of Health Studies, University of Toronto Scarborough/Post-Doctoral Fellow in Residence, University of Iowa’s Obermann Center for Advanced Studies

 - Aimi Hamraie – Assistant Professor of Medicine, Health and Society, Vanderbilt University’s Center for Medicine, Health, & Society